 Any underwriter who is not registered as a broker-dealer with the Securities and Exchange Commission will not engage in any transaction related to the Bonds in the United States except as permitted by the Securities Exchange Act of 1934.
-To the extent such is permitted by applicable laws and regulations and to the extent the underwriters intend to make any offers or sales of the Bonds in the United States, or to nationals or residents of the United States, they will do so only through one or more registered broker-dealers in compliance with applicable securities laws and regulations, as well as with applicable laws of the various states.
+To the extent the underwriters intend to make any offers or sales of the Bonds in the United States, or to nationals or residents of the United States, they will do so only through one or more registered broker-dealers in compliance with applicable securities laws and regulations, as well as with applicable laws of the various states.